LIVE IN LOVE

 Sense a world of promise in the early morning air.

-Know, for sure, that it's been made for anyone who'll dare
+Know, for sure, that it's been made for anyone who'll

 Live in love.
 Live in love.